-The Company has supply agreements with Meda AB to market and distribute MUSE® and ACTIS® internationally in all Member States of the European Union, the Baltic States, the Czech Republic, Hungary, Iceland, Norway, Poland, Switzerland and Turkey.
+The Company has supply agreements with Meda AB to market and distribute MUSE[®] and ACTIS[®] internationally in all Member States of the European Union, the Baltic States, the Czech Republic, Hungary, Iceland, Norway, Poland, Switzerland and Turkey.
 In Canada, we have entered into a license and supply agreement with Paladin Labs, Inc. for the marketing and distribution of MUSE.
-Sales to our distribution partners who supply MUSE in the European marketplace for the six months ended June 30, 2003 and 2002 were 98.2% and 90.0% of international sales, respectively.
+Sales to our distribution partner, who supplies MUSE in the European marketplace, for the nine months ended September 30, 2003 and 2002 were 95.0% and 81.4% of international sales, respectively.
 The balance of international sales was made to our Canadian distribution partner.

 The Company invoices its international distributors based on an agreed transfer price per unit, which is subject to revision based on contractual formulas upon quarterly reconciliations.
-Final pricing for product shipments to international distributors is subject to contractual formulas based on the distributor's net realized price to their customers.
+Final pricing for product shipments to international distributors is subject to contractual formulas based on the distributor's net realized price to its customers.
 The Company recognizes revenue at the lowest possible price, upon shipment, in accordance with contractual formulas.
 The Company recognizes additional revenue, if any, upon finalization of pricing with its international distributors.
 International distributors generally do not have the right to return products unless the products are damaged or defective.

-The Company initially recorded \$1.5 million of unearned revenue related to the international supply agreement signed with Meda AB in September 2002.
+The Company initially recorded \$1.5 million of unearned revenue related to an upfront payment in accordance with the international supply agreement signed with Meda AB in September 2002.
 This amount is being recognized as income ratably over the term of the supply agreement.
-As of June 30, 2003, \$125 thousand has been recognized as revenue.
-As of June 30, 2003, the Company had also recorded deferred revenue of \$1.5 million representing amounts billed and received in excess of revenue recognized, related to sales to the Company's previous international distributors.
+As of September 30, 2003, \$163 thousand had been recognized as revenue.
+Another \$1.3 million of previously deferred revenue was recognized in the third quarter of 2003 due to the outcome of the Janssen Pharmaceutica arbitration as discussed below and on page 9 of this report.
+As of September 30, 2003, the Company had also recorded deferred revenue of \$100 thousand representing amounts billed and received in excess of revenue recognized, related to sales to the Company's previous international distributor.